Starting Your Forex Broker: How To?

 Onshore

-Establishing your forex brokerage in an onshore jurisdiction can also be incredibly expensive.
+If you plan to start a broker in an onshore jurisdiction, be prepared for significant financial and regulatory commitments.
 However, onshore jurisdictions offer benefits that offshore counterparts don’t.

 Offshore